Sandiway Lakes is Members-only water.

 This former sand quarry site hosts 2 lakes situated near Winsford, approximately 10 miles south of Warrington.
 Since the club purchased the site outright around 20 years ago for £250,000, much work has undergone to provide comfortable fishing and boost the stocks of these productive lakes.
 There are locked car parks on both lakes.

 The lake is home to specimen carp, tench and bream, with pike and roach also present.
-As far as carp are concerned, the original stock is largely unknown, but not thought to be very many fish.
-The club has a careful stocking program in place to provide selected fish that have good growth potential.
-To date, 60 carp have been stocked up to 29.5lbs.
-The average size of stocked fish was around 17lbs, although most of these fish are now mid-20s after just a few years.
+As far as carp are concerned, the original stock is largely unknown, but not thought to be very many fish, probably a dozen or so.
+The club has a careful stocking program in place since 2005 to provide selected fish that have good growth potential from quality sources.

 Sandiway Small Lake - the "little" lake is still an impressive 17 acres!